-Reprints may be ordered from the editor at the time the galley proofs are returned.
-Full details on any page charges, costs of illustrations, and reprint prices will be sent to the author with the galley proof.
+Reprints may be ordered from the editor at the time the gallery proofs are returned.
+Note the reprint costs as indicated inside of the back cover.
+Full details on any page charges or costs of il-lustrations will be sent to the acthor with the gallery proof.